davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 \end{cases}
 \end{equation*}

+A degree matrix encodes the number of edges pointing away from each vertex in a graph.
 For our graph, that looks like this:

 \begin{equation*}
 D = \M{%